 There are three main types of editing.
 Before you engage an editor you need to decide what you need.

 This is my experience of two types of editing – a structural edit and a copy edit.

 A structural edit is a big picture look at your manuscript.

-I was lucky enough to win a Mentorship with Australian Society of Authors and worked with Judith Lukin-Amundsen.
+I was lucky enough to win a Mentorship with the Australian Society of Authors and worked with Judith Lukin-Amundsen.
 She essentially looked at the big picture of my book and one of her concerns was my ending.
 I went back and considered my manuscript and with Judith’s help realised I had my antagonist all wrong.
 I thought Athena was my antagonist.
 The real antagonist was Cassandra’s gift of prophecy.
 If I followed the flow of the book with that in mind, the ending had to change.
 I changed it.